Partial permutation and alternating sign matrix polytopes: Partial permutohedron

 \begin{remark} Note that if $G$ has $n$ nodes, vertices of $\text{Assoc}(G)$ correspond to maximal tubings of $G$ (\emph{i.e.} $(n-1)$--tubings), and in general, faces of dimension $k$ correspond to $(n-k-1)$-tubings of $G$.
 Thus for the star graph $K_{1,m}$, which has $m+1$ nodes, vertices of $\text{Assoc}(K_{1,m})$ correspond to $m$-tubings, and in general, faces of dimension $k$ correspond to $(m-k)$--tubings. \end{remark}

 We examine the polytope $\text{Assoc}(K_{1,m})$ through the lens of partial permutations, which allows us to understand it in a different way.
 Lemmas~\ref{tubings-chains-bijection} and \ref{chain-contain} and Corollary~\ref{chain-ranks}, which culminate in Theorem~\ref{chain-face-lattice}, shed light on a way to view these tubings, and thus the faces of the stellohedron, as certain chains in the Boolean lattice.
 Furthermore, in Conjecture~\ref{mn-chain-face} we describe what we think happens for $\mathcal{P}(m,n)$, where $m\neq n$.
-But first, we review the following result that relates $\mathcal{P}(m,m)$ to the stellohedron; this can be found, in other language, in \cite{Manneville-Pilaud}; we describe the explicit map in the remark below.
+But first, we review the following result that relates $\mathcal{P}(m,m)$ to the stellohedron; this can be found, in other language, in \cite{Manneville-Pilaud}.
+See also \cite{RookMonoid}, which gives connections to representation theory.